What is depression and anxiety?

 What are antidepressants?

 Antidepressants are medicines used to help you manage your depression or anxiety.
-For older people, antidepressants can play an important role in supporting mental health.
+Antidepressants can play an important role in supporting mental health.
 However, their effects, benefits, and potential risks may change as you age.
+It is important to talk with your health professional about what is right for you.

 Visit our FAQ page Antidepressant medicines – What do you need to know for more information on: